PRAYERS should be scrapped from the start of Cotswold District Coouncil meetings because they are disrespectful.

 "In my prayers I try to focus on things to which we can all subscribe," she replied.

-"It is not about a religious statement or stance, as I fully appreciate the many different religions and faiths that are supported in our district, as well as the fact that there are people who do not believe."
+"It is not about a religious statement or stance, as I fully appreciate the many different religions and faiths that are supported in our district, as well as the fact that there are people who do

 The prayer at the start of the meeting is usually led by the chairman of the council with Cirencester vicar Leonard Doolan occasionally being asked to attend.